Josiah-praise/CeloPong/README.md

 - Stores player/game data at `mongodb://mongo:27017/pong-it` using the `mongo-data` volume.
 - Remove the `mongo-data` volume to reset local data.
 - Add connection retries/healthchecks if startup ordering is an issue.
+- You can inspect data with MongoDB Compass at `mongodb://localhost:27017`.

 #### Docker Workflow